v6cord/VVVVVV/FEATURES.md

 - `inf` - like `do(x)`, but an infinite amount of times

-- Add seventh argument to `createcrewman`, if it is `flip` spawn a flipped crewmate
+- Added a seventh argument to `createcrewman`, if it is `flip` it spawns a flipped crewmate